 In addition to the debt the Board issues directly, several other sources of capital have historically been available to CSU.
 From time to time, voter-approved general obligation bonds are issued by the State (and repaid from taxes and other funds of the State) and used to pay capital costs of new academic and other facilities of CSU.
 The issuance of State Public Works Board Lease Revenue Bonds has been another significant source of capital for facilities, for which debt service is appropriated annually by the State Legislature.
 In 2014, the State Legislature shifted budgetary responsibility for paying debt service on State Public Works Board Lease Revenue Bonds and voter-approved general obligation bonds issued on behalf of CSU from the State to CSU.
-As part of the new State plan, CSU receives additional State funding to pay the debt service on State general obligation bonds and State Public Works Board Lease Revenue Bonds.
-Going forward, the Board expects the Systemwide Revenue Bond program to be the primary long-term financing vehicle for academic and other facilities of the type previously financed with voter-approved general obligation bonds and State Public Works Board Lease Revenue Bonds.
+As part of the plan enacted in 2014, CSU receives additional State funding to pay the debt service on State general obligation bonds and State Public Works Board Lease Revenue Bonds.
+As a result of these shifts, the Board expects the Systemwide Revenue Bond program to be the primary long-term financing vehicle for academic and other facilities of the type previously financed with voter-approved general obligation bonds and State Public Works Board Lease Revenue Bonds.
 The State may continue to issue such bonds from time to time, but State law now requires that debt service on such bonds, issued on behalf of CSU, be paid from CSU appropriations.
 See "GENERAL CSU FINANCIAL INFORMATION - State Budget Acts for Recent Fiscal Years."
-There are also 87 auxiliary organizations that provide certain essential services to individual campuses.
-Approximately ten percent of these auxiliary organizations in the past issued their own debt generally secured by project revenue to finance projects for CSU's campuses.
-These bonds have been refunded into the Systemwide Revenue Bond program or matured.
-At this point, there is only one auxiliary organization with bonds outstanding.
-CSU is not obligated to pay debt service on any auxiliary organization bonds.
-The following table lists the outstanding public indebtedness of CSU and related entities as of January 1, 2017.